|Norman Henchey1 says that libraries are one example of

 spend a certain amount of time in the building, and don't test you on what you learned while visiting or give

 you any kind of certificate when you leave.
-Unlike libraries, but like colleges
+Unlike libraries, but

 and universities, museums combine the research and activity of the behind-the-scenes staff with the teaching